Genealogy-valued Feller diffusion: Ultrametric measure spaces and concatenation semigroups

+where the infimum is taken over all isometric embeddings $\varphi_1: U_1 \to Z$ and $\varphi_2: U_2 \to Z$ into a common complete and separable metric space $(Z,r_Z)$.
+By Proposition~2.4.12 in \cite{Gl12} the metric space $(\U, d_{\GP})$ is complete and separable.
+Note that in this metric space there is only one null space which is given by the null element from \eqref{eq:null-one-tree}.

+For brevity we will refer throughout the paper to $d_{\GP}$ as the Gromov-Prohorov metric on $\U$ and call the corresponding topology the Gromov-weak topology. \end{remark}

+\begin{remark}[Non-local compactness] The spaces $\U$ and $\U_1$ are \emph{Polish} spaces when equipped with the \emph{Gromov weak topology}; see Remark~\ref{r.d.topo}.
+However, the spaces are neither locally compact nor $\sigma$-compact.
+In particular the Stone-Weierstraß theorem does not apply and in fact the set of polynomials is a countable but not a dense subset of $\mathcal{C}_b (\U)$; see Remark~2.6 in \cite{Loehr2013} for an argument that $\wh \Pi$ is not dense in $\mathcal{C}_b(\U_1)$.
+(Here $\mathcal{C}_b (\cdot)$ denotes again the continuous bounded functions on the particular set.)
+For that reason the Feller property (see Definition~\ref{rk:Fellert}) and the strong Markov property are somewhat subtle to establish. \end{remark}

-The following lemma follows by standard arguments.
-In this particular setting it can be shown combining Proposition~2.6 from \cite{GPW09}, Proposition~4.6 of Chapter~3 in \cite{EK86} and the discussion around equation (4.21) after that proposition. \begin{lemma}[Convergence criterion] The algebra generated by $\Pi$ is separating, on
+The following lemma can be shown combining Proposition~2.6 from \cite{GPW09}, Proposition~4.6 of Chapter~3 in \cite{EK86} and the discussion around equation (4.21) after that proposition in \cite{EK86}. \begin{lemma}[Convergence criterion] The algebra generated by $\Pi$ is separating, on

-Additionally, the algebra generated by $\Pi$ is convergence determining, whenever the limiting point is in $\wt{\mcM}$. \end{lemma}

-Note that $\wt{\mcM}$ is the set of all distributions on $\bbU$ which are uniquely characterized by all moments of the total mass; see Theorem~3.2.9 and Corollary~3.2.2 in \cite{D93}.
+Furthermore, this algebra is also convergence determining, whenever the limiting point is in $\wt{\mcM}$. \end{lemma} Note that $\wt{\mcM}$ is the set of all distributions on $\bbU$ which are uniquely characterized by all moments of the total mass; see Theorem~3.2.9 and Corollary~3.2.10 in \cite{D93}.

+\begin{remark} If $(Z_t)_{t \ge 0}$ is a an $\R_+$-valued Feller diffusion, i.e.\ a solution of the stochastic differential equation $\dx Z_t = \sqrt{b Z_t}\, \dx B_t$, with $Z_0 >0$ and $b>0$ and $B=(B_t)_{t\ge 0}$ a Brownian motion (cf.\ Remark~\ref{r.697}), then from the form of its Laplace transform (see \eqref{e1260}) one can easily see that for any $t \ge 0$ it is not only defined for positive $\lambda$ but is actually analytic in $\lambda$ in a neighborhood of $0$.
+Thus, for any $t \ge 0$ the law of $Z_t$ is determined by its moments. \end{remark}

+Thus, the above lemma and the fact that the set $\wh\Pi$ is measure and convergence determining on $\U_1$; see Corollary~3.1 in \cite{GPW09}, implies the following corollary.

-\begin{corollary}[Law determining test functions] For a stochastic process on $\U$ whose total masses are the ones of Feller's continuous state branching diffusion the set $\Pi$ of test functions is law determining and convergence determining on $\mcM_1(\U)$. \end{corollary}
+\begin{corollary}[Law determining test functions] Let $\mfU=(\mfU_t)_{t\ge 0}$ be a stochastic process on $\U$ whose total mass process is given by Feller's continuous state branching diffusion starting in some $x_0 \in [0,\infty)$.
+Then, for any $t \ge 0$ the distribution of $\mfU_t$ is contained in $\wt\mcM$.

+Furthermore the set $\Pi$ of polynomials is law determining and convergence determining on $\mcM_1(\U)$.
+In particular there exists a countable measure determining set of test functions. \end{corollary}